 Serving Washington State and Oregon

 Haven Health & Wellness provides affirming autism assessments for teens and adults in Washington State and Oregon.
 We do not create, manage, or participate in autism registries or research databases.
-Our role is to support individuals in understanding their neurotype and making informed decisions in an environment grounded in respect, consent, and neurodiversity-affirming care.
+Our role is to support individuals in understanding their neurotype (the natural way someone’s brain processes information) in an environment grounded in respect, consent, and neurodiversity-affirming care.

 Contact Information: Website: drlanaferris.com Email: hello@drlanaferris.com Phone: 360-450-5778